-Each lifecycle step depend on the completion of the previous step, which means to reach the desired lifecycle step, all prior lifecycle steps need to have successfully run.
+Each lifecycle step depends on the completion of the previous step for that part, so to reach a desired step, all prior steps need to have successfully run.
+By default,

-Parts can also depend on each other, effectively creating a dependency chain from one part to another.
-Use the
+snapcraft.yaml.
+This creates a dependency chain from one part to another.

 grv: plugin: go go-channel: 1.11/stable after: - libgit2

 grv will be built after the part named

 libgit2 has been successfully built and staged.

 Overriding a step⚓

 Each plugin defines the default actions that happen during a step.
 This behavior can be changed in two ways.

 - By using a a local plugin.
 This can inherit he parent plugin or scaffolding from the original.
 See Local plugins) for more details.